-I am currently lecture in Digital Humanities at University College Cork.
+I lecture in Digital Humanities at University College Cork.
 My research interests include: Spatial Humanities, Historical Geography, Economic History, History of Health and Medicine, Medical Humanities, Data Visualisation, Information Architecture, Social Computing and Informatics.

 Apart from my academic research, I am also an active member of the Open Data community.

 There’s a Collection of Archived Posts at Blogaway

 There’s a few interesting Data Visualisation examples at: Research Stuff”

 You may well be interested in things that I have been or remain involved with.